theakman2/node-modules-webant/README.md

 ### Configuration file settings

-If you pass the `--useConfig` option via the CLI, webant will assume the configuration file is a JSON file which looks like this:
+If you pass the `--useConfig` option via the CLI, webant will assume the configuration file is a JSON file which looks something like this:

 ```json
 {